wendahere/GoGetter/Journal.md

 Wen Da worked on making the USB RFID Reader to a perfboard, however, the Arduino Pro Micro was faulty and did not work.
 Wen Da went to buy a USB to 3.5mm female audio as using the default audio will mess with the RGB LED strip.

+Allen finished up assembling the tray handle using the M5 shoulder screws and M6 socket head screws.

+**show pic of the assembly**

 ### Thursday 21/01/2021

+Allen made some slight changes as how the pull flap is assembled.
+He used long M8 screws, and used a technique called interlocking nuts, which is having two nuts screw into the same screw.
+This way, when pull flap is subjected to repeated close and open motions, the first nut will not come lose, as it is stopped by the second nut.

+**show pic of the interlocking nut**

 Wen Da got the USB to speaker working.
 Steps below: (https://superuser.com/questions/989385/how-to-make-raspberry-pi-use-an-external-usb-sound-card-as-a-default)